-No surprise, this translates into a lot of berry-eating: a whopping 1.5 million strawberries are consumed over the two days here.
+No surprise, this California food festival translates into a lot of berry-eating: a whopping 1.5 million strawberries are typically consumed over the two days here.
 Expect plenty of strawberry margaritas and chocolate-dipped strawberries, as well as creative renderings such as strawberry tamales, strawberry beer, strawberry nachos, strawberry pizza, and deep-fried strawberries on a stick.
 Traditionalists can build their own strawberry shortcakes with a variety of toppings, while hardy strawberry fans can enter the strawberry-pie-eating contest (no utensils are allowed—your mouth does all the work).

 Once your lips are stained brilliantly red, wander beyond the food stalls.
 Among the buzz of cooking demonstrations, live concerts, kiddie carnival rides, magic shows, and face-painting booths, don’t miss a few stand-out contests, like the Berry Blast Off Recipe Contest, a Strawberry Smackdown, and a Strawberry Baby Fashion Show, where adorable toddlers dressed up as strawberries parade across the festival stage.